kolonialno/patito/docs/tutorial/dataframe-validation.rst

 You might not have encountered any of these `exact` scenarios, but perhaps similar ones; they illustrate the necessity of validating your data.

 This is a problem encountered in Data & Insight at Oda all the time.
-A machine learning model might ingest data from a production system that changes frequently, and the model's author wants to be notified if certain assumptions no longer hold.
+A machine learning model might ingest data from a production system that changes frequently, and the author of the model wants to be notified if certain assumptions no longer hold.
 Or perhaps a data analyst might rely on a pre-processing step that removes all discontinued products from a data set, and this should be validated and communicated clearly in their Jupyter notebook.

 At Oda we recently open-sourced `patito <https://github.com/kolonialno/patito>`_, a dataframe validation library built on top of `polars <https://github.com/pola-rs/polars>`_, which tries to solve this problem.